EACMichiels/QiskitFallFest2025/index.md

 Qiskit Fall Fest is a student-led, worldwide series of events that brings people together to explore and learn about **Quantum Computing**.

 This is an exciting moment.
 The quantum industry is accelerating quickly, and is on track to achieve **Quantum Advantage by 2026**.
 We get to be part of that journey through Qiskit Fall Fest.
 We’ll be using **Qiskit**, the world’s most performant Quantum Software Development Kit, and running circuits on **utility-scale hardware** built to return meaningful results.
+In this Qiskit Fall Fest at VUB, **Quantum Machine Learning** will be in the spotlights!

 Whether you’re brand new to Quantum or already exploring the field, there’s a place for you here.
 So come build skills and join this global community!